odrevet/music-box-tune-tracker/readme.md

 optional arguments:
   -h, --help            show this help message and exit --fpr FPR             name of fpr file
-  --fprbis FPRBIS       name of fpr file for second track --scad SCAD           name of scad file to output --thickness THICKNESS
+  --fprbis FPRBIS       name of fpr file for second side --scad SCAD           name of scad file to output --thickness THICKNESS
-                        thickness in mm, must be 3 or 5.
+                        thickness in mm.
 Defaults to 3 if one side or 5 if two sides
 ```

 the scad file can be use with [OpenScad](https://www.openscad.org) to create a .stl file to 3D print the record.

+Open a scad file then menu Design/Render (F6) then File/Export/Export as STL (F7)

+## How to print the name of the song on the disc

+The Write.scad and other files are required to have the title of the tune written on the disc

+Head to https://www.thingiverse.com/thing:16193 and clic "DOWNLOAD ALL FILES".
+Extract the content of Writescad.zip [where OpenScad can find it](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries).

 # Convert .mid from musicboxmaniacs to .fpr